 CCTV – Closed Circuit Television Camera

 Your home security is vital for peace of mind and safety.
 Locks provide an obstacle for unwanted intruders, but wouldn’t it be fantastic if you could actually see who is coming to your house even if you’re not home?
-These are just some of the benefits that home security cameras: CCTV Closed Circuit TVs provide.
+These are just some of the benefits that home security cameras provide.

 Explore the various types of security cameras that are in use today.
 Currently, there are about a dozen systems commonly used:

-- Varifocal – A camera lens with variable focal length that allows focus to change as focal length and magnification changes.
+Varifocal – A camera lens with a variable focal length that allows the focus to change as focal length and magnification change.

 Each camera comes with specific features, but most top-notch security camera features to look for include:

 DVR Hard Drive for Recording is important if you want to pinpoint a specific event or potential security threat in your neighborhood.
 To do this, you would need to record everything all day long.
 So, having a hard drive with sufficient storage space to handle 24/7 recording is important.
 Including features that allow you to quickly locate a specific time frame is also necessary to save you time in watching hours of footage.

 High Definition Resolution HD – If you don’t have a clear image of the person posing a threat to your safety, it will be near impossible to track them down.
 High Definition Resolution HD features eliminate frustrating grainy images like those often displayed from bank security cameras.
 It is important to be able to identify details if your home security is threatened so that potential burglars can be located quickly for police to take action.
 Look for pixel rates, because a higher pixel rate generally translates into higher resolution.